The Art Gallery Problem is $\exists \mathbb{R}$-complete: Introduction

-\paragraph*{Related work.} The art gallery problem has been extensively studied, with some books, surveys, and book chapters dedicated to it~\cite{o1987art, shermer1992recent, urrutia2000art,2004handbook,de2000computational, matouvsek2002lectures,devadoss2011discrete,o1998computational}.
+The art gallery problem has been extensively studied, with some books, surveys, and book chapters dedicated to it~\cite{de2000computational, devadoss2011discrete, matouvsek2002lectures, o1987art, o1998computational, 2004handbook, shermer1992recent, urrutia2000art}.
 The research is stimulated by a large number of possible variants of the problem and related questions that can be studied.
-The version of the art gallery problem considered in this paper is the classical one, as originally formulated by Victor Klee (see O'Rourke \cite{o1987art}).
+The version of the art gallery problem considered in this paper is the one originally formulated by Victor Klee (see O'Rourke \cite{o1987art}).
 Other versions of the art gallery problem include restrictions on the positions of the guards, different definitions of visibility, restricted classes of polygons, restricting the part of the polygon that has to be guarded, etc.

 The art gallery problem has been studied both from the combinatorial and from the algorithmic perspective.
 Studies have been made on algorithms performing well in practice on real-world and simulated instances of the problem~\cite{DBLP:conf/compgeom/BorrmannRSFFKNST13, engineering}.
-Another branch of research investigates approximation algorithms for the art gallery problem and its variants~\cite{eidenbenz2001inapproximability, BonnetM16, ApproXKirkpatrick15}.
+Another branch of research investigates approximation algorithms for the art gallery problem and its variants~\cite{BonnetM16, eidenbenz2001inapproximability, ApproXKirkpatrick15}.

 The first exact algorithm for solving the art gallery problem was published in 2002 in the conference version of a paper by Efrat and Har-Peled~\cite{DBLP:journals/ipl/EfratH06}.
 They attribute the result to Micha Sharir.
 Before that time, the problem was not even known to be decidable.
 The algorithm computes a formula in the first order theory of the reals corresponding to the art gallery instance, and uses standard algebraic methods, such as the techniques provided by Basu et al.~\cite{basu1996combinatorial}, to decide if the formula is true.
 No algorithm is known that avoids the use of this powerful machinery.
+The formula has both existential and universal quantifiers.